abhishekgahlot/Hindictionary/README.md

-Hindictionary - Dictionary Android App for Hinglish-English translation
+Dictionary Android App for Hinglish-English translation Hindictionary
 =============
 You can <b>contribute</b> (upload) Hinglish words and definitions by clicking the contributing button!!
 <br>We need your support!!

 The author of this application only knows a bit Hinglish but is very interested in Hinglish.
 The app aims to let people learn Hinglish and talk in Hinglish in some forums and groups.